mvanadana/CAGD-Training/README.md

 ### `Triangulation` Class

-- Contains the logic for triangulating the polygon using the simple traingle detection algorithm.
+- Contains the logic for triangulating the polygon using the simple triangle detection algorithm.
 - Provides methods for checking triangle validity and calculating areas.

 ### Transformation Methods